-The Parent Council meets regularly with parents and the Principal to communicate ideas and/or concerns and discuss fundraising opportunities for specific events/charities throughout the year.
+The Arkana College Parent Council meets regularly with parents and the principal to communicate ideas and/or concerns and discuss fundraising opportunities for specific events/charities throughout the year.

-Alhamdulillah, this year was an extremely successful one for the Parent Council and we are pleased to be able to share some of our fundraising efforts.
-The main highlights of this year were the Eid Fete, Annual Iftar Dinner, Palestine Quds day, Mother's Day Stall and our contribution towards year 5 and year 6 snow camp.
+Alhamdulillah, 2023 was again an extremely successful one for the Parent Council and we are pleased to be able to share some of our fundraising efforts.
+The main highlights of this year were the Eid Fete, Annual Iftar Dinner, Palestine Quds Day, Mother's Day Stall, Hijab party and our contribution towards year 5 and year 6 summer camp, Yr.
+6 Gold Coast Big Day Out.
+We also assisted in fundraising for humanitarian endeavours to assist those impacted by natural disaster in Turkey, Syria, Morrocco, Libya and the war in Gaza.
+Locally we assisted with food drives for vulnerable families, the homeless community and prepared and delivered food to women in shelters who were the victims of domestic violence.